darrenldl/docfd/README.md

 where the search range for a word is fixed to a configured range surrounding the previous word (when applicable).

-A token in the index matches a token in the search phrase if they are:
+A token in the index matches a token in the search phrase if they fall into one of the following cases:
-- a case-insensitive exact match
+- They are a case-insensitive exact match
-- or a case-insensitive substring match (token in search phrase being the substring)
+- They are a case-insensitive substring match (token in search phrase being the substring)
-- or within the configured case-insensitive edit distance threshold
+- They are within the configured case-insensitive edit distance threshold

 Search results are then ranked using heuristics.